CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 If my *Milspec PDA* addon is installed, enabling this option will cause bodies to be marked--or not--depending on whether the actor's PDA has the ability to see them on the map.
 > [!TIP]
 > If corpse markers are disappearing, or not appearing when you expect them to, check whether this setting is on--as well as Milspec PDA's own MCM settings, which are setting the terms for visibility.
+Also keep in mind that when MPDA clears its own marker (such as when you loot a body) that also hides it from DotMarks.
 ## Treat all squad members as talkative
 * Config setting: `all_squad_members_talk`
 * Default: false